wenkangjing/notes-launch-school/kb/html&css/css-float.md

 ### 2. Set overflow on parent

-- set parent element overflow:hidden
+- set parent element `overflow: hidden`
 - the parent element will expand to contain the floats

 > Be careful not to hide content or trigger unwanted scrollbars.